How much does it cost to install an EV charger at home in 2026?

 Solar panels + EV charger savings

-The ultimate setup: solar panels generate free electricity during the day, a battery stores excess, and your EV charges for free overnight from the battery or during the day directly from solar.
+The ultimate setup: solar panels generate electricity during the day, a battery stores excess, and your EV can use more of your own solar generation overnight or during the day.

 - 4kW solar system: Generates ~3,400 kWh/year — enough for ~10,000 miles of driving